gogognome/gogotextsearch/README.md

 ## String search

+The package `nl.gogognome.textsearch.string` contains classes to search strings.
+One class will check whether a string matches a criterion.
+The other classes implement a case insensitive `indexOf()` method.

+### Check whether a string matches a criterion

 Once you have created a `Criterion` instance you can use it to check whether a string matches this criterion:

     Criterion searchCriterion = new Parser().parse("foo AND bar");